mrphs/ooni-web/content/releases/2013/Zambia.md

 Author: Mr T
 Summary: Zambia, a country under Deep Packet Inspection

-I do not have the details of the blocking of Zambianwatchdog.com, but I would celebrate.
+    "I do not have the details of the blocking of Zambianwatchdog.com, but I would celebrate."
                           Guy Scott
                           Zambian Vicepresident, Friday 28th June 2013

 This article summarizes how we discovered that the grass roots online newspaper Zambianwatchdog.com was being blocked inside Zambia.
 This report provides